TiddoLangerak/ts-compose/README.md

 # DISCLAIMER
-The approach described below here is not complete, and probably better not used in anything production facing at the moment.
+The approach described below here is not complete, doesn't work with all functions, and is probably better not used in anything production facing at the moment.

 # Intended types: a new way to type function composition